koji-hatano1/t2log-strip/README.md

 - **Statistical Refinement**: Uses a 99% CI (2.576 SD) threshold in log-space to refine brain boundaries.
 - **Elite Pre-processing**: Provides cleaner input for FreeSurfer, minimizing segmentation errors and protecting the cortical ribbon.
 - **HCP Ready**: Seamlessly integrates with the standard HCP directory structure.
+- **Aggressive Cleanup**: Effectively strips away persistent non-brain tissues like **venous sinuses** and dura that often contaminate the standard mask.

 ## 📂 HCP Pipeline Integration
 This tool is designed to follow the initial steps of `PreFreeSurferPipeline.sh`.

 - **Strategy**: Replaces conservative FSL-BET with a high-fidelity mask, avoiding the need for excessive margins.
-- **Note**: Applying this mask requires appropriate tuning of the FreeSurfer process to align with the refined input.
+- **Note**: To fully leverage the potential of this high-fidelity mask, the FreeSurfer process (e.g., `recon-all`) should be appropriately tuned or customized to align with the refined brain-surface input.

 ## ⚙️ Configuration & Usage
 Edit `t2log-strip.sh` to match your environment: